 The National Honor Society (NHS) is a national organization recognizing high school students who have demonstrated strong character and excelled academically while taking active roles in leadership and service.
-Membership in the Clayton chapter of the NHS is a Faculty awarded honor presented to those students who have exemplified outstanding character, academic achievement, leadership, and service.
-The CHS faculty honors students in the fall of the senior year.
+Membership in the Clayton chapter of the NHS is a Faculty Awarded honor presented to those students who have exemplified outstanding character, academic achievement, leadership, and service.
+The CHS faculty honors students in the fall of their sophomore, junior and senior year.